open-ch/pyrene/FAQ.md

 ## Pyrene development
 Please, refer to the guideline for launching a development [environment](https://github.com/open-ch/pyrene/blob/main/kitchensink/DEVELOPMENT.md) with Pyrene.

-If you create a new component in the `Pyrene` subproject or in the `Pyrene-graphs` subproject, or in the `Tuktuktwo` subproject, you need to import it in the index fie.
+If you create a new component in the `Pyrene`, `Pyrene-graphs` or `Tuktuktwo` subproject, you need to import it in the index fie.

 If you add a third party library, you need to load the CSS of that latter, with the `css-loader` in the webpack configuration.

 ----

-## Pyrene possible improvements
+## Pyrene further improvements

-1) Replace `Kitchensink` - which does not scale - by Storybook (ongoing).
+1) Replace `Kitchensink` by Storybook (ongoing).
 2) Remove the [hacks](#hacks-in-pyrene) done for `Kitchensink` to work properly.
 2) Pyrene bundle should be split up by file per component.
 Indeed, the users of Pyrene will have the entire Pyrene source in their app's bundle even if they are using just a few of the available Pyrene components.
-3) [PropTypes generation](#proptypes-generation) for each component is not pertinent in a production environment.
-This `PropTypes` generation makes sense only for `Kitchensink`. `PropTypes` in each component, makes the code larger and **Static type checking** is enough for a library such Pyrene.
+3) <a name="proptypes-misused"></a>[PropTypes generation](#proptypes-generation) for each component is not pertinent in a production environment.
+This `PropTypes` are generated for documentation purpose only in `Kitchensink`.
+The originnal purpose of `PropTypes` is run time type-checking but is misused, since the type-checking is covered already by TypeScript.
 5) Do the compilation with `tsc` (TypeScript compiler) and not Babel.
-6) Use Lerna for managing dependencies across subprojects.
+6) <a name="better-architecture"></a>Design a better architecture, sharing common npm dependencies across all subprojects with [Lerna](https://github.com/lerna/lerna).
+Right now, same npm dependencies are all over the place.
 7) Add [snapshot testing](https://jestjs.io/docs/snapshot-testing) for mitigating regression.
 8) All components could have a `className` props for overriding style.
 9) Do not change a component's internal state from parent by using React `ref`.